 Chunnel.co.uk

-Channel Tunnel to France
+Channel Tunnel - The Eurotunnel to France

 Travelling by train to France through the Channel Tunnel is a practical and efficient choice.
 In Folkestone, you can drive your car onto a special Eurotunnel train, which then arrives in the French town of Coquelles after a 35-minute journey.
 Pedestrians can use the Eurostar trains.